wpetit/dto-maven-plugin/readme.md

 ## How to build DTO Maven Plugin

 * All you need is [Java](http://www.java.com) and [Maven 2](http://maven.apache.org/download.html) installed on your system.
-* Then just install the plugin in your local repository.
+* Then just install the plugin in your local repository :

-    mvn clean install.
+    mvn clean install

 ## How to use it